Schechter Shavua: February 27, 2026 :: Solomon Schechter Day School

 julius art mask square- smaller.jpg In art class, students are preparing to celebrate Purim!
 Through different activities such as decorating masks and creating colorful crowns, they are using a variety of materials, colors, and textures to express their imagination and personality.
 At the same time, students are delving into the meaning of Purim as they work collaboratively and celebrate community.

 Students in the Middle School art elective are exploring major art movements by reimagining a single object in multiple styles.
 The project began with a detailed observational drawing, helping students focus on proportion and realism.
 They then transformed that same object through movements such as Cubism and Pointillism, experimenting with geometric forms inspired by Pablo Picasso and the careful dot technique associated with Georges Seurat.
+They similarly experimented with Pop Art and Abstract versions of their art.
 Through this process, students are discovering how different artistic styles can dramatically change the way we see and interpret the same subject.

 Endow Hartford